home-assistant/developers.home-assistant/docs/device_automation_condition.md

 Device conditions are defined as dictionaries.
 These dictionaries are created by your integration and are passed to your integration to createa a function that checks the condition.

+Home Assistant includes a template to get started with device conditions.
+To get started, run inside a development environment `python3 -m script.scaffold device_condition`.

-To get started with device conditions, create a new file `device_condition.py`.
-The file will need to contain the following functions and constants:
+The template will create a new file `device_condition.py` in your integration folder and a matching test file.
+The file contains the following functions and constants:

 ## `CONDITION_SCHEMA`